GMUCERG/LWC/software/prepare_src/README.md

 ### Note
 The `LWC/software/prepare_src/include` directory comes from the SUPERCOP `supercop/bench/*/include`.
-These directories may need to be replaced.
+It does not contain the sub directories that are typically found in that directory.
+If the desired algorithm does not build its lib out of the box by following the steps below.
+These directories may need to the include path in the Makefile.
 This could be accomplished by updating the include path highlighted in the Makefile with text `UPDATE REQUIRED?`.